 You can help a child living in poverty in the Philippines in a few different ways.
 One way is through our child sponsorship program.
 Sponsorship provides an underprivileged child with basic and education-related necessities such as food, clothing, healthcare, school supplies, and school tuition payments.

 This vital support allows impoverished, vulnerable children to develop to their full potential — physically, emotionally and socially.
-Sponsors positively impact the lives of the children they sponsor through the knowledge that someone cares about their well-being.
+Sponsors positively impact the lives of the children they sponsor through their knowledge that someone cares about their well-being.
 This gives children in need hope, which is powerful.

 Our policy has always been to consider the needs of each sponsored child on an individual basis.
-We work closely with our volunteer coordinators at our project sites in Honduras who are familiar with each individual circumstance and the needs of every child in their care.
+We work closely with our volunteer coordinators at our project sites in the Phillipines who are familiar with each individual circumstance and the needs of every child in their care.
 Sponsorship donations are sent to our projects — orphanages, homes, community centers and schools — at the beginning of each month in the form of subsidy stipends.
 Our on-site volunteer coordinators use those funds to purchase items for children in our program, to ensure that they have what they need to do their very best and succeed in school.

 You can also help children in the Philippines by donating to one of our special funds.
 Our special funds offer a variety of giving options for sponsors who wish to further their support, as well as for donors who wish to make a difference without making a commitment.
-In the past, thanks to donations to our Hope In Action Fund and our International Feeding Program, we have been able to further support our projects in the Philippines beyond sponsorship.
+In the past, thanks to donations to our Hope In Action Fund and our International Feeding Program, we have been able to support our projects in the Philippines beyond sponsorship.